mhmtozek/tailwind-wp-theme-starter/README.md

-# tailwind-wp-theme-starter
+# Tailwind WordPress Starter Theme
-WordPress theme starter with Tailwind CSS, Sass compiler, and modern CSS workflow.
+An empty boilerplate for WordPress theme developers using Tailwind CSS v4 and Sass.